 - Judith Glue, 15 Bridge St, Inverness IV1 1HG

-Alternatively, or if you are not interested in vegan fare, look no further but The Mustard Seed.
+If you’re looking for a riverside restaurant with Scottish cuisine, look no further than The Mustard Seed.
 Located in a converted church building on the scenic riverside, it is one of Inverness’ most popular restaurants.

 The chefs work with locally sourced ingredients as much as possible and offer a mix of traditional Scottish dishes and favourites from around the world.